robinilla/iMammaliaApp/README.md

 # MammalnetApp
-This **[App](https://share.streamlit.io/robinilla/imammaliaapp/main/app.py)** is a trial to compare data available from MammalNet vs GBIF data:
+This **[App](https://share.streamlit.io/robinilla/imammaliaapp/main/app.py)** is a trial to compare data available from MammalNet and GBIF.